-For MAT applications in public areas, notification is given to the general public via mass media outlets such as newspapers or press releases.
+For MAT applications in public areas, notification is given to the general public via mass media outlets such as newspapers, press releases, the CDFA departmental website, and/or community-specific social media.

 Residents whose property will be treated via foliar bait sprays or host fruit removal will be notified in writing at least 48 hours in advance of any treatment, in accordance with the Food and Agricultural Code (FAC) sections 5771-5779 and 5421-5436.
 Following the treatment, completion notices are left with the residents detailing precautions to take and post-harvest intervals applicable to any fruit on the property.